minhkashyu/nightlife-coordination-backend/README.md

 A Free Code Camp Dynamic Web Application Project.
 A Full Stack Javascript App using Node, Express, Passport, MongoDB, React/Redux and Semantic UI with Google Material theme.

-This is the React client side of the Fullstack App.
+This is the API server side of the Fullstack App.
 The client side can be found at https://github.com/minhkashyu/nightlife-coordination-frontend.

 You can run the App at https://mks-nightlife-coordination-app.herokuapp.com/.